ConvivioTeam/Convivio-Site/README.md

 Build related files, you shouldn't have to edit these files unless you're working on the build process of the site.

+### build-process

+This is for custom code related to our build process.

 ### source

 Where all the source files are contained, this is where all the content is created.